• Birds

 Birds

 Baby birds can often be placed back in a nest (using gloved hands) if the nest can be located.
-If no nest is visible, a makeshift nest should be fashioned from a tissue box or similar, and can be hung from a tree/washing line, etc., (out of the reach of cats).

 Keep the bird warm and quiet and take it in to your local wildlife centre, as soon as possible, for feeding.
 Do not try to feed it yourself, as it is easy to suffocate young birds with chunks of food that are too big for them to handle.
 Please do not wait for too long before seeking help, as a couple of hours could make the difference to a small bird’s survival.